InternLM/InternLM/ecosystem/README.md

 Therefore, you can integrate InternLM2 or InternLM2.5 models to LlamaIndex smoothly if you can deploying them with `ollama` as guided in the [ollama section](#ollama)

+### \[open-webui\]

+Open WebUI is an extensible, feature-rich, and user-friendly self-hosted AI platform designed to run completely offline.
+It supports Ollama services and other compatible OpenAI API services, and comes with a built-in RAG reasoning engine, making it a powerful AI deployment solution.

+1. You can start an API service with LMDeploy, or launch the service with ollama.
+2. Follow the [guidance](https://github.com/open-webui/open-webui?tab=readme-ov-file#installation-via-python-pip-)to install Open WebUI, and start the webui service with open-webui serve.
+Open the webui in your browser.
+3. Refer to the [documentation](https://docs.openwebui.com/getting-started/quick-start/starting-with-ollama#step-2-managing-your-ollama-instance).
+Inside the opened page, find the settings, configure the OpenAI-like services or ollama services.
+Once configured, you can choose a model to engage in conversation.

 ### [LazyLLM](https://github.com/LazyAGI/LazyLLM)